 In this article I’m going to be explaining the difference between four different types of CBD oil, full spectrum, broad spectrum, CBD, isolate and distillate.
+Whether you’re searching for the Best CBD Oil or the best CBD Gummies you’ll need to know what’s on the inside.
 Full spectrum simply means that it has all of the plant parts.
 It has all of the phytocannabinoids and has all of the plant turpines.
 It has vitamins, minerals, all of the phytonutrients.
 It’s, it contains everything.
 Like when you bite into an apple, you get everything about that apple…the nutrients, the skin, the pulp, etc. The “Cannabinoid Wheel” illustrates these different options:

 CBD Full Spectrum

 So if you look at the cannabinoid wheel (this is just an illustration, this is not all of the cannabinoids) you’ll see over a hundred different varieties.
 CBD is one cannabinoid but we also have CBN CBG and THC…and this is where the confusion can come in.
 So yes, full spectrum does have some THC in it, but in trace amounts.
 It’s still legal because it’s below the legal limit of 0.3% so you’re not going to experience the effects of THC if you’re getting hemp derived CBD hemp oil.

 So that’s what full spectrum is.
 One final point, CBD does not have any THC in it…this is a common question (also check out our CBD FAQ for more answers to common questions like this).
 It would be like saying is there any vitamin B in my vitamin C?
 There’s not because they’re separate vitamins.
 These are separate cannabinoids.
 So one’s not in the other, but they can be in the same plant.